ilyin0/ilyin0/README.md

-- 👋 Hi, I’m @ilyin0
+- 👋 Hi there!
-- 👀 I’m interested in Flutter and Android development.
-- 🌱 I’m currently learning Flutter/Dart.
+- 🌱 I’m currently Flutter developer
-- 💞️ I’m looking to collaborate on any interesting mobile project.
+- 👀 I’m interested in mobile development.
 - 📫 How to reach me: ilyindeveloper@gmail.com

 <!---